Introduction

 This now contains three repositories:

-• automation: The main repository that holds the various projects used for the train automation of the railroad exhibit.
+• conductor: The main repository that holds the various projects used for the train automation of the railroad exhibit.
 Most notably it contains the sources for the Conductor software that drives the automation, the RTAC program that runs on the Android display tablets, and a few other Arduino/Pic16f projects.

 The documentation repository contains files for layout maps, layout schemas, layout labels, and all the documentation I wrote for the museum staff and the Saturday Operators.
 I do have links to that in the introduction page however all the source material was just on my own drive.
 Now it’s properly archived as it should with proper revisions.
 One goal of having a public repository is to have volunteers submitted patches to extend it.
 For that purpose I’ve clarified in the README the license and the file formats that can apply here.